carbon-design-system/ibm-products/.github/CANARY_STRUCTURE.md

 As part of these changes the following also happened.

 - `pkgPrefix` is gone instead now import `pkg` and use `pkg.prefix`.
-- `getStorybookSlug` was added to `../../../config.js` to make building the story slug simpler in `.mdx` files.
+- `getStoryId` was added to `../../global/js/utils/story-helper.js` to make building the story slug simpler in `.mdx` files.
-- `getStorybookPrefix` was added to `../../../config.js` to make building your story path simpler in story files.
+- `getStoryTitle` was added to `../../global/js/utils/story-helper.js` to make building your story path simpler in story files.

 ## Canary structure